immich-app/immich/docs/docs/features/libraries.md

 - Click Save
 - Click on Scan Library Files

 Within seconds, the assets from the old-pics and videos folders should show up in the main timeline.
+If progress is slow, check the Jobs page on the admin panel.